 - Promoting wellness

-In addition to the five new pathways, CMS proposes revisions to all seven existing pathways to reflect additional quality measures and remove improvement activities that are irrelevant to each particular MVP.
-CMS also proposes additional requirements related to subgroup reporting.
+In addition to the five new pathways, CMS finalized revisions to all seven existing pathways to reflect additional quality measures and remove improvement activities that are irrelevant to each particular MVP.
+CMS also finalized additional requirements related to subgroup reporting.

 How we can help

 Trying to work through all the ways new CMS regulations could impact your organization?
 Our health care team is on the front lines of regulatory, policy, and payment changes for providers across the continuum and can provide guidance to meet your specific needs.